|

 2008 Upgrades

-In 2007, I shot Taz's annual photos during the summer, instead of just before the end of the year, as I had always done previously.
-The lighting provided by the intense summer sun made such an improvement in the photo quality, that I decided to do the same thing for 2008, and these photos turned out so well that I have decided to continue shooting the Cobra's annual photos during the summer months.
+Shooting Taz's 2007 annual photos during the summer, instead of just before the end of the year, as I had always done previously, had worked out so well that I decided to do the same for 2008.
+The lighting provided by the intense summer sun made such an improvement in the photo quality, that I have decided to continue shooting the Cobra's annual photos during the summer months.
+Gotta love that high solar index.

 2009 Upgrades

-It just so happened that I needed a fresh photo inventory for my insurance company, so I shot Taz's 2009 photos in the early spring.
+It just so happened that I needed a fresh photo inventory for my insurance company in the early spring of 2009, so that's when I shot Taz's annual photos.
 (Due the Cobra's extensive collection of upgrades, I've covered it with an "agreed value" policy to protect me in the event of a total loss.)
-The weather was outstanding and the solar index was high enough to provide some great shots, so I may continue shooting the annual photos during the springtime.
+The weather was outstanding and the solar index was high enough to provide some excellent shots, so I may continue shooting the annual photos during the springtime.
 Although the summer sun provides the highest solar index and subsequent photo quality, it also produces temperatures well in excess of 100 degrees here in the desert, making summer photo shoots less than ideal from a personal comfort standpoint.

 2010 Upgrades